 More information on mink biology, behavior, range, reproduction

-Through selective breeding over more than a century, North American farmers have developed a wide range of beautiful natural fur colors.
+Through selective breeding over more than a century, North American farmers have developed a wide range of beautiful fur colors.
 Farmed mink are, in fact, quite different than their wild cousins.
 They are considerably larger and tamer.

 From an ecological perspective, fur farming plays an important role in completing the agricultural nutrient cycle: